Kabhi Haan Kabhi Naa: Plot

 Sunil thinks he has won Anna back but finds out that Anna and Chris love each other and want to be married.
 Crushed to pieces, Sunil accepts he has lost in love.

 Meanwhile, Anna's father decides that Chris is worthy of marrying her.
 He makes his intentions known but Chris' parents have other ideas and fix his marriage to their friend's daughter.
 Anna and her family are dejected.

 Sunil consoles Anna and the tide slowly turns in his favor.
 Anna's father believes that Sunil will love and take care of her and convinces Anna to marry Sunil.
 Sunil is overjoyed until he realizes Anna still loves Chris.
 Sunil ultimately reunites the two and gets them married.
 On their wedding day, as Chris and Anna are about to exchange rings, Chris drops his ring and it rolls out of sight.
 Sunil spots the ring but feigns ignorance, even as Nikki gazes at him with a heavy heart.
 Eventually, Chris locates the ring, and the couple gets married.

 Just after the wedding, Sunil is seen sitting on the sidewalk, dejected and heartbroken.
 By chance, a random girl, who is lost and seeking directions, approaches him.
 Sometime later, Sunil and the girl are seen walking in the moonlight and talking merrily.

-Anthony and Vasco, two criminals who are a part of the story, see Sunil with the new girl and break the fourth wall, saying that Sunil will be alright.
+Anthony and Vasco, two criminals who are a part of the story (and earlier wished to help Sunil win Anna over having been fans of his), see Sunil with the new girl and break the fourth wall, saying that Sunil will be alright.
 The criminals hear the police siren and immediately scamper away as the credits roll.